danneengelson/urbanroadsweeper/README.md

 3. Add your algorithm result file to PCD_DATA in ```src/urbanroadsweeper/show_config.py``` for every environment.
 4. Add your algorithm to PCD_DATA and ALGORITHM_DATA in ```src/urbanroadsweeper/results_config.py```.
 5. Add screens starting your algorithm to the file ```run_all```

+## TODO:
+* Visualize the results in RViz using ROS2